Will Ashcroft: AFL career

-Ashcroft was nominated as a father–son selection for the Brisbane Lions in the 2022 AFL draft, and was accepted as Pick 2 after the Brisbane Lions matched North Melbourne's bid.
-He since agreed to remain with the Brisbane Lions until at least the end of the 2026 season.
-Ashcroft made his AFL debut in Round 1 against Port Adelaide, gathering 13 disposals and a goal in a 54-point defeat.
-In Round 2, Ashcroft collected 31 disposals against Melbourne and received a Rising Star nomination as one of the best players on the ground in only his second game, earning widespread praise from the AFL media and community.
+Ashcroft was nominated as a father–son selection for the Brisbane Lions in the 2022 AFL draft, and was accepted as Pick 2 after the Lions matched North Melbourne's bid.
+He agreed to a five-year deal with the Lions.

+Ashcroft made his AFL debut in Round 1 of the 2023 season against Port Adelaide, gathering 13 disposals and a goal in a 54-point defeat.
+In Round 2, Ashcroft collected 31 disposals against Melbourne and received a Rising Star nomination as one of the best players on the ground.
 In Round 19, Ashcroft ruptured his ACL against the Geelong Cats, ending his debut season prematurely and therefore missing the 2023 finals series.
-The AFL community all widely expressed their support for Ashcroft, who was the Rising Star favourite and had been a standout player for Brisbane despite it being his debut season.
-He documented his recovery process through his website, WASH Performance and Wellbeing.

-Ashcroft's was nominated for and won the Goal of the Year, announced at the 2023 Brownlow Medal.
+Ashcroft was nominated for and won the Goal of the Year, announced at the 2023 Brownlow Medal.
 He finished the year with 10 Brownlow votes, the third-most for the Lions, finishing behind Joe Daniher with 12, and Lachie Neale, who won the award with 31.
 He was also selected in the 2023 22under22 team.

-He returned from his ACL injury mid-way through the 2024 season, returning against Melbourne in Round 16 and playing a crucial role in the Lions' mid-season resurgence that saw them bounce back from a below-average season start to make finals with a fifth-place finish.
-Ashcroft would be instrumental in the Lions finals run, and was part of the Brisbane Lions 2024 premiership winning team, winning the Norm Smith Medal as best afield in the Grand Final with 30 disposals and a goal.
+Ashcroft returned from his ACL injury mid-way through the 2024 season, returning against Melbourne in Round 16 and playing a crucial role in the Lions' mid-season resurgence that saw them bounce back from a below-average season start to make finals with a fifth-place finish.
+Ashcroft would be instrumental in the Lions' finals run, and was part of the 2024 premiership-winning team, winning the Norm Smith Medal as best afield in the Grand Final with 30 disposals and a goal.
 At 20 years of age, Ashcroft became the youngest Norm Smith Medal winner since 1979, when Wayne Harmes won the inaugural edition of the award.
+He also became the first Queenslander to win the Norm Smith Medal.